 Real-World Evidence (RWE) are insights gleaned from Real-World Data (RWD), or data generated in the routine course of care.
 This is different from evidence collected during pre-market research or clinical trials, and takes into account real patient experiences.
 When collected and used effectively, RWE can benefit all members in the NEST ecosystem, informing and empowering patients, accelerating medical device innovation, and improving health care outcomes.

 The NESTcc Governing Committee is comprised of members representing perspectives from across the medical device ecosystem, including those of patients, health providers, medical device manufacturers, regulators, and federal and private payers.
-This diverse membership includes leaders from both the private and public sectors.
+This diverse set of perspectives includes leaders from both the private and public sectors.
 The Governing Committee provides a forum for multi-stakeholder input into NESTcc’s activities and the development of novel solutions for Real-World Evidence (RWE) adoption and dissemination.
 The NESTcc Governing Committee members collaborate to transform the ecosystem with patients and for the benefit of patients through enhanced collection and responsible use of RWE.